Congruence properties modulo prime powers for a class of partition functions: Introduction and Statement of Results

 In this notation, the integer $J$ in Theorem \ref{E5} arises as the order of $A$ in $\text{PGL}_{2d}(\Z/\ell^j\Z)$, and the integer $N$ is the order of $A$ in $\text{GL}_{2d}(\Z/\ell^j\Z)$.

 We also note that, modulo $\ell^j$, the generating functions in Theorem \ref{ahlgren_boylan} lie in subspaces of half-integral weight holomorphic modular forms of type $S_{r, w} = \{\eta(24z)^rF(24z) : F(z) \in M_w(\Gamma_0(1))\}$.
 The subspaces $S_{r,w}$ are invariant under the half-integral weight Hecke operators.
-The integers $K$ and $M$ in Theorem \ref{Yang} arise exactly as $J$ and $N$ do in Theorem \ref{E5}: as orders of a matrix in $\text{PGL}_{2t}(\Z/\ell^j\Z)$ and $\text{GL}_{2t}(\Z/\ell^j\Z)$ which encodes the action of Hecke operators with index $m^2$ on a basis for $S_{r, w}\cap\Z[[q]]$ as a $\Z$-module with dimension $t$.
+The integers $K$ and $M$ in Theorem \ref{Yang} arise exactly as $J$ and $N$ do in Theorem \ref{E5}: as orders of matrices in $\text{PGL}_{2t}(\Z/\ell^j\Z)$ and $\text{GL}_{2t}(\Z/\ell^j\Z)$ which encode the action of Hecke operators with index $m^2$ on a $\Z$-basis for the $\Z$-module $S_{r, w}\cap\Z[[q]]$.
 Since the Hecke operators $T_{m^2}$ are different in integral and half-integral weights, the matrices needed to define $K$ and $M$ in Theorem \ref{Yang} and $J$ and $N$ in Theorem \ref{E5} have different general forms.

-We now outline the plan for the rest of the paper.
+The outline for the rest of the paper is as follows.
 In Section 2, we provide necessary background on modular forms.
 In Section 3, we prove our main theorems, Theorem \ref{MT1} and \ref{E5}.
 We also provide explicit numerical examples of our theorems.